The iPhone Compensation Claim Against Apple Inc.

 The Claim Against Apple

-Charles Lyndon and consumer rights champion Justin Gutmann has launched a ground-breaking lawsuit worth approximately £786 million against technology giant Apple on behalf of 26.1 million UK iPhone users.
+Charles Lyndon and consumer rights champion Justin Gutmann have launched a ground-breaking lawsuit worth approximately £853 million against technology giant Apple on behalf of 23.8 million iPhone users in the UK.

-Gutmann alleges that Apple introduced this tool to disguise the fact that iPhone batteries were unable to cope with new iOS processing demands, which caused sudden shutdowns.
-To combat the problem, rather than undertake a product recall and repair process to replace the batteries, Apple instead encouraged users to install iOS updates which had a power management tool concealed within them.
+Mr Gutmann alleges that Apple introduced a power management function to disguise the fact that iPhones were suddenly shutting down as a result of the batteries being unable to cope with processing demands.
+Apple encouraged users to install iOS updates which had this power management function concealed within them.

 Who Is involved?